Spring Cleaning Your Digital Workspace

-The “household” folder contains things like tax forms, home repair project ideas that I’ve found, recipes, and other basic items relating to our household.
+The “household” folder contains things like tax forms, home repair project ideas I’ve found, recipes, and other basic items relating to our household.
 I also have a sub-folder for taxes, and that is further subdivided by year.
-I keep paper backups too of course.
-You never know when you may lose your hard drive, so you should always back up your computer.
+I keep paper backups too, of course.
+You never know when you may lose your hard drive, so always back up your computer.

 The “homeschooling” folder has items for homeschooling, including my kids’ transcripts.
-Right now, as all but one is an adult, this folder has morphed from containing school related projects to containing college reference letters, transcripts, ideas for graduation open houses, senior pictures, and so forth.
+As all but one is an adult, this folder has morphed from containing school related projects to containing college reference letters, transcripts, ideas for graduation, open houses, senior pictures, and so forth.

 About Storing Photos

 My computer’s “My Pictures” folder is just backups from my digital camera in folders organized by month and year (which my camera generates).
-I store other relevant photos and graphics in my documents folders in the appropriate subfolders.
+I store other relevant photos and graphics in my documents folders in the sub-folders.

-Many of my photos are also in a cloud drive (Dropbox).
-My cell phone is set up to automatically back up my photos into my cloud drive, so I usually go through those every few weeks to delete unneeded photos, and back up the photos I want in a more organized way.
+Many of my photos are also in a cloud drive (Google Photos).
+I set my cell phone up to back up my photos automatically into my cloud drive, so I usually go through those every few weeks to delete unneeded photos, and back up the photos I want in a more organized way.